 Go through this tutorial to learn How to use the Performance Insights tool.

 So it was all about How to Pass the Core Web Vitals test for a Monetized WordPress blog.
-We hope that our guide would have helped you to understand the Core Web Vitals metrics and pass the assessment.
+I hope that my guide would have helped you to understand the Core Web Vitals metrics and pass the assessment.

 If you are unable to pass the assessment, go through the issues and try to fix them.